wmelvin/fewtilities/README.md

                      but not executed.
   -k, --keep-spaces  Keep spaces in destination file names.
 By default, spaces
                      are replaced with underscores.
+  --what-if          Print the list of files that would be moved.
 ```

 ---